plforacle/heatwave-all/connect-dbs-bastion/connect-dbs-bastion.md

 4.  update the session command on notepad
     - Set the beginning of the command `ssh -4 -i ~/.ssh/id_rsa -N -L 3306`
-    - *add the `&` character* at the end of the command or the connection will not be successful
+    - *add the `-v` character* at the end of the command or the connection will not be successful

     The command from your notepad should look like this